things to do in Kona

 coffee plantations tours

-With free 20-minute tours of the roastery and plantation (every half hour from 9:30 AM until 3:30 PM, 7 days a week), you can follow the locals around as they explain the workings of the plantation, from the coffee trees themselves through to the roasting and packaging process, as well as learning about how fruit is milled and dried to produce green coffee.
+Mountain Thunder Coffee Plantation is located just outside Kailua-Kona town, a winding 20-minute drive up into the mountains.
+You can take a free 20-minute tour of the roastery and plantation (every half hour from 9:30 AM until 3:30 PM, 7 days a week), to learn more about the workings of the plantation.
 Of course, there’ll be free coffee samples along the way.

-Once you’ve got your coffee fix, make sure to check off the Self-Guided Lava Tube & Nature Walk – a highlight reel of Hawaiin horticulture and wildlife (keep your eyes peeled for chameleons, parrots, and butterflies) with scenic views of the coast to boot.
+Once you’ve got your coffee fix, make sure to check off the Self-Guided Lava Tube & Nature Walk – a highlight reel of Hawaiian horticulture and wildlife (keep your eyes peeled for chameleons, parrots, and butterflies) with scenic views of the coast to boot.

 Interesting handicrafts (and to-go coffee) are aplenty at the on-site store, while the plantation’s Roast Master Experience Tour – a 90-minute hands-on with the master roaster – is ideal for a group of coffee connoisseurs.